 Calabaza is a popular variety of squash, similar to pumpkin.
-Grown in South and Central America and the Caribbean, calabaza squash is available year round.
-If you’re lucky enough to find calabaza locally, you’ll find in the produce section of the market.
+Grown in South and Central America and the Caribbean, calabaza squash is available year-round.
+If you’re lucky enough to find calabaza locally, you’ll find it in the produce section of the market.

 This squash variety is usually round in shape but can range in size from small like a cantaloupe to large like a watermelon.
 The skin of calabaza squash can range in color from orange to green while the flesh of the fruit is a bright orange.

 Calabaza has a sweet flavor and it can be used as a substitute for butternut squash, acorn squash, or pumpkin.
 It is rich in potassium and chock full of Vitamins A and C.